openlibhums/memory-alpha/content/pages/support/article-management/articles-management.md

 Once an article is published, you may need to change it — for example, to upload a new galley or correct a metadata error.
 All published articles can be found on the **Published articles** page under **Back content** in the left-hand sidemenu.

-Archived and rejected papers can be found under **Archived articles**.
+Archived and rejected articles can be found under **Archived articles**.
 On either page, you can search and then select an article to edit.

 > [!TIP]
 > You can also edit a published article by going to its page on the journal front end and selecting **Edit article** from the account dropdown.